 Keep checking back with the moving company frequently in the weeks leading up to your moving date to ensure that things are still going smoothly.
 Also, ensuring that the building permanently turns off your utilities is an excellent idea so that all insurance information may be arranged with them.
 Two weeks before the transition begins, it will help to let customers know that there might be some minor hiccups while you make the transition, but assure them that the transition will be seamless.
 Eventually, moving day will arrive.

-On moving day, it’s critical that you’re ready for the arrival of the movers so that you can step back and let them do their work.
-Here’s what you should do/expect as the move goes down:
+Getting ready for the movers’ arrival on moving day allows you to step back and let them do their work.
+Here’s what you can expect/do during the move:

 - Have a parking space picked out for the moving truck, preferably as close to the building as possible.
-You want your move to go as quickly as possible to save you money, so try not to make the movers travel too far.
+To reduce your costs, you want to move as quickly as possible so that your movers don’t have to travel far.

-- If you want the movers to discard items for you, make sure that they are clearly labeled or separated from your other stuff.
-They will be happy to take them to a local church or charitable organization in NYC.
+- If you want the movers to discard items for you, make sure they are clearly labeled or separated from your other stuff.
+They will be happy to take them to a local church or charitable organization.

-- They are going to work fast, especially if they are packing up your office, but don’t worry because they are trained professionals.
+- Those who pack up your office will work fast but don’t worry because they’re best suited to the task.
 With a full-service moving company, having them pack ensures the safety of your items.

 - Just let them work.
-It may seem like you’re just standing out of the way observing, but no one likes someone over their shoulder all of the time.
-Trust in the movers you hire.
+It may seem like you’re just standing out of the way observing, but it’s okay to trust in the movers you hire.